Szukalski & Polishness as Religion: The Mystical Delirium of a Nationalist Artist

-It is from this common proto-language that all (sic!) other languages of the world evolved, as to the point of their common roots becoming unrecognisable.
+It is from this common proto-language that he claimed all other languages of the world evolved, as to the point of their common roots becoming unrecognisable.
 This helps to explain why the great majority of the names of geographical locations (towns, countries, rivers, etc.) around the whole world can be decoded as transformed Protong names.
 This leads Szukalski to quite fantastic etymological arguments, which reveal such names as Babylon, Sumer, Rome, London and Zimbabwe (to name just a few) as ancient Polish names.

 How to Identify Any Slavic Language at a Glance

 Need proof?
-For example, 'Babylon' is broken down into the Polish words Baby Łon (meaning 'Old Woman's Womb'), which according to Szukalski, shows you that the first human civilization was named in honour of women.
+For example, 'Babylon' is broken down into the Polish words Baby Łon (meaning 'Old Woman's Womb'), which according to Szukalski, shows you that the first human civilisation was named in honour of women.
 A woman, by the way, was also a personification of Easter Island, called by the locals 'Mataveri', which to Szukalski was obviously linked to the Polish for 'Mother of Faith': Matka Wiary.

 The same method could be applied to names of historical and mythical figures, for instance 'Jesus' (Je z Us) which in Protong means ‘Jest z śmiertelnie uśpionej’, which translates as ‘he comes from the dead submerged homeland’.
 By the way, the same applied to 'Zeus'.